- Bucket, warm water and disinfectant (chlorhexidine or povidone iodine)

 - Any abnormal presentation.
 Time will not correct these.
 Normal presentation is a nose and two front feet at the vulva.

-Lambs at Birth
+Calves at Birth

 - Dip navel, using strong iodine.

-- Give Vitamin E/Selenium injection (R/X).
+- Give a Vitamin E/Selenium injection (R/X).

 Note: These procedures may not be right for all situations.
 Always consult your veterinarian with questions or if you feel you need assistance for any reason.
 Drugs marked (R/X) are prescription drugs that require an established doctor/patient/client relationship for dispensing and use.